sanchit96N/NewsGo/README.md

-news_feed_app
+NewsGo
 =========================================

 About
 =========================================
-news_feed_app is a desktop application allowing users to browse through different categories of news articles.
+It is a desktop application allowing users to browse through different categories of news articles.

 Installation
 =========================================